Wamboin

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Wamboin suburb's income level is extremely high nationally, per latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $74,746 and average income stands at $88,990, compared to Rest of NSW's figures of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $81,368 (median) and $96,875 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Wamboin rank highly nationally, between the 96th and 99th percentiles.
-Distribution data shows the $4000+ bracket dominates with 44.1% of residents (802 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 29.9%.
-Wamboin demonstrates considerable affluence with 58.2% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing costs, residents retain 90.2% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 10th decile.
+The suburb of Wamboin has a high national income level according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Wamboin is $74,746 and the average income stands at $88,990.
+This compares to figures for Regional NSW of $52,390 and $65,215 respectively.
+Based on a 8.86% growth since financial year 2023, current estimates would be approximately $81,368 (median) and $96,875 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Wamboin all rank highly nationally, between the 96th and 99th percentiles.
+Distribution data shows that the $4000+ bracket dominates with 44.1% of residents (802 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 29.9%.
+Wamboin demonstrates considerable affluence with 58.2% earning over $3,000 per week.
+After housing costs, residents retain 90.2% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income